-The function doesn't return any value, but has a single parameter which is a pointer to a pointer of the struct list\node type.
-When the function is invoked for the first time it checks (line no. 3) if the passed list exists.
+The function doesn't return any value, but has a single parameter which is a pointer to a pointer of the struct list_node type.
+When the function is invoked for the first time it checks (line no. 3) if the list exists.
 If so, it calls itself recursively in the 4th line.
 It keeps invoking itself until one of its instances is called for the next field of the last element in the list.
-The filed stores the NULL value and the next invocation of the function does nothing except terminating.
+The filed stores the NULL value and the instance of the function does nothing except exiting.
 The control flow goes back to 5th line of the instance of the function called for the last element of the list.
-Here, the instance frees the memory allocated for the element and assigns the NULL value to the next filed of the element that was last but one on the list.
-The instance terminates and the control flow returns to the instance called for the last but one element, which will repeat the described activities for the element.
-The returns will be finished when the first element of the list is deallocated and the instance invoked for that element will terminate.
+Here, the instance frees the memory allocated for that element and assigns the NULL value to the next filed of the element that was last but one on the list.
+The instance exits and the control flow returns to the instance called for the last but one element, which will repeat the described activities for that element.
+The returns will be finished when the first element of the list is deallocated and the instance invoked for that element will exit.
 28/58

-Operation of Removing the List The remove\list() Function
+Operation of Removing the List The remove_list() Function